hummingbot/hummingbot-site/docs/news/hbot.md

 Like our spiritual predecessor the Linux Foundation, we believe that community maintenance is key to scaling Hummingbot to every exchange and blockchain and enabling traders to build any type of bot.

-An initial interim Board of Directors has been appointed, comprising of five directors:
+An initial interim Board of Directors has been appointed, comprised of five directors:

 * Michael Feng – CEO, CoinAlpha, Inc.
 * Brett Gibson – Partner, Initialized Capital and CoinAlpha, Inc. Director
-* Arthur Cheong – Partner, Defiance Capital
+* Arthur Cheong – Partner, DeFiance Capital
 * Gene Cheon – CFO, Hummingbot Foundation
 * Howard Chu – Hummingbot user and Eagle Club member

-To retain independence, Foundation bylaws stipulate that no more than two CoinAlpha officers can be members of the Board of Directors.
-The Board provides oversight staff who oversee day-to-day operations of the Foundation.
-Initially, the Foundation will employ 8 staff members: COO, CFO, engineering, project management, QA, and community support.
+To retain independence, Foundation bylaws stipulate that no more than two officers or directors of an outside entity can be members of the Board of Directors.
+The Board oversees staff who handle the day-to-day operations of the Foundation.
+Initially, the Foundation will employ 8 staff members who handle: a COO, a CFO, an engineering lead, 1 product manager, 1 project manager, 2 community managers, and 1 quality assurance analyst.

-The Foundation’s mission is to democratize high-frequency trading by enabling decentralized maintenance and community governance over the open-source Hummingbot code repository. **We have transferred control over the official Hummingbot code repository to a Foundation-owned Github organization, and the new repo URL is: https://github.com/hummingbot/hummingbot**.
+The Foundation’s mission is to democratize high-frequency trading by enabling decentralized maintenance and community governance over the open source Hummingbot code repository. **CoinAlpha has transferred control over the official Hummingbot code repository to a Foundation-owned Github organization, and the new repo URL is: https://github.com/hummingbot/hummingbot**.

 The official Foundation website, which also includes the Hummingbot documentation, is deployed at https://hummingbot.org.
 It is also a community-maintained open source repository: https://github.com/hummingbot/hummingbot-site.